contensis/contensis.github.io/api-src/delivery-api/getting-started.md

 ## Assumptions

-- You have an understanding of creating content in the Navigation Tree
+- You have an understanding of creating content in the navigation tree.
-- You know how to create and edit Webpages and Razor Views
+- You know how to create and edit webpages and Razor Views.

 ## Create a new project